a124557/Chat-App/README.md

 1. One-to-one chatting
 2. Group chatting
 3. Ability to upload profile photo
-4. Users can log in witht their own credentials
+4. Users can log in with their own credentials

 ### Building